Funsponge/plugins/bwp-recent-comments/readme.txt

 5. The configuration page

 == Changelog ==

+= 1.2.1 =
+* **Fixes:**
+	* Fixed some Notices produced when WP_DEBUG is set to true.
+	* Fixed a bug in admin area that could corrupt recent comment list instances.
+	* Fixed a bug that breaks an ajax recent comment list.
+	* Fixed a bug that breaks the paged recent comment list on a page.
+	* Fixed a bug that can breaks RTL WordPress.
+	* Comment text should now be shown in full if trim setting is set to 0.
+	* Comments from password-protected posts and private posts should not be shown.
+	* Trackbacks/pingbacks in spam folder should not be shown.
+* **Improvements:**
+	* (**hot**) For recent comments grouped by posts: new comments on old posts should now be shown correctly.
+	* Comment numbering (`%comment_number%`) has been added to all recent comment lists.
+As per requested: [http://wordpress.org/support/topic/id-like-to-remove-the]
+	* Long words chunk splitting has been improved to support multi-byte characters.
+	* Comments from attachment pages should now be shown too.
+	* Added a new filter (`bwp_rc_dotdotdot`) to allow customization of the `...` after trimmed comments.
+	* Updated Ajax recent comment list to use jQuery's new `.on()` method.
+* **Misc:**
+	* Added Portuguese transation - thanks to Marcus!
+	* Added Spanish translation - thanks to Jordi!
+	* Added Polish translation - thanks to Jarek!

 = 1.2.0 RC1 =
 * You can now group comments by post, this is inspired by the classic Get Recent Comment plugin.